-Using powerful features like Content Models, Content Fragments, and the GraphQL API, AEM as a Cloud Service allows you to manage your experiences centrally and serve them across channels.
+Learn how AEM as a Cloud Service’s powerful headless capabilities like Content Models, Content Fragments, and the GraphQL API work together to enable you to manage your experiences centrally and serve them across channels.

 Headless implementation is increasingly becoming important for delivering experiences to your audience is, wherever they are and regardless of channel.